-The Group felt that the two definitions of a HMO cause confusion and it would be beneficial to create a single definition that would be applicable across housing and planning law.
+The Working Group felt that the two definitions of a HMO cause confusion and it would be beneficial to create a single definition that would be applicable across housing and planning law.

-The Group noted an increase in tenant licences issued within the PRS and expressed concerns that full written tenancy agreements were not the sole consideration.
-It was felt that to combat evictions, the Council should encourage all PRS landlords to issue written tenancies rather than licence.
+The Working Group noted an increase in tenant licences issued within the PRS and expressed concerns that full written tenancy agreements were not always given to tenants.
+It was felt that to combat evictions, the Council should encourage all PRS landlords to issue written tenancies rather than licences.